Quantile spectral processes: Asymptotic analysis and inference: Copula spectral density kernels and rank-based periodograms

-Hagemann's estimator, called the {\it $\tau$-th quantile periodogram}, is a traditional $L^2$-peri\-odogram where observations are replaced with the indicators where $\hat F_n(x) := n^{-1}\sum_{t=0}^{n-1} I\{X_t\leq x\}$ denotes the empirical marginal distribution function and $R_{n;t}$ the rank of~$X_t$ among $X_0,\ldots , X_{n-1}$. \citet{DetteEtAl2013} introduce their Laplace rank-based periodograms by substituting an $L^1$-approach for the $L^2$ one, and considering the cross-periodograms associated with arbitrary couples~$(\tau_1,\tau_2)$ of quantile levels.
+where $\hat F_n(x):= n^{-1}\sum_{t=0}^{n-1} I\{X_t\leq x\}$ denotes the empirical marginal distribution function and $R_{n;t}$ the rank of~$X_t$ among $X_0,\ldots, X_{n-1}$.
+Dette \textit{et~al.} \cite{DetteEtAl2013} introduce their Laplace rank-based periodograms by substituting an $L^1$-approach for the $L^2$ one, and considering the cross-periodograms associated with arbitrary couples~$(\tau_1,\tau_2)$ of quantile levels.
 See Remark~\ref{R21} for details.

-In this paper, we stick to the $L^2$-approach, but extend Hagemann's concept by considering, as in \citet{DetteEtAl2013}, the cross-periodograms associated with arbitrary couples $(\tau_1,\tau_2)$.
-More precisely, we define the \textit{rank-based copula periodogram}~$I_{n,R}$---shortly, the {\it CR-periodogram}---as the collection \enlargethispage{1cm} with Those cross-periodograms, as well as Hagemann's $\tau$-th quantile periodograms, are measurable functions of the marginal ranks $R_{n;t}$, whence the terminology and the notation.
+In this paper, we stick to the $L^2$-approach, but extend Hagemann's concept by considering, as in Dette \textit{et~al.} \cite{DetteEtAl2013}, the cross-periodograms associated with arbitrary couples $(\tau_1,\tau _2)$.
+More precisely, we define the \textit{rank-based copula periodogram}~$I_{n,R}$, shortly, the \textit{CR-periodogram} as the collection